SS-NES/code-auditor/README.rst

                                      Type of the file located at the path.
      -m, --metadata FILENAME         Path to store the metadata extracted from the code base.
-     -o, --output PATH               Path to store the analysis output.
+     -o, --output PATH               Path to store the output.
      -f, --format [plain|html|json|yaml|markdown|rst|rtf|docx]
                                      Output format.  [default: rst]
      -p, --plain                     Enable plain output.